 - You’ll be invited to provide a written response.
-You need to provide this to Student Conduct as soon as possible before the interview.
+You need to provide this to us as soon as possible before the interview.
 If you’re required to attend a hearing, you must provide a written response at least four days before the hearing date.

 - You’ll be given the opportunity to attend an interview or hearing.
 It’s not compulsory to attend but it provides you with an important opportunity to tell your side of the story.
 You can take a support person with you, including a representative from your student association.